ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  **Thinking Process**

- - Count the totle number of purchase events.
+ - Count the total number of purchase events.
- - Count the totle number of checkout page views.
+ - Count the total number of checkout page views.
  - Calculate the percentage of visits which view the checkout page but `do not` have a purchase event.

 ````sql